rob-Hitchens/trading-bots/example_bots/simple_limit/README.md

     else:
         self.log.info(f'All open orders were cancelled')
 ```
-- Basic abort function, we want to cancel all pending orders and exit
+- Basic abort function, we want to cancel all pending orders and exit.

 ## Running bots

-Test by running the desired bot once from console.
+Test by running the desired bot once from console:
 ```bash
 $ python bots.py run SimpleLimit
 ```

-Flag `--config` can be specified to change the default config file
+Flag `--config` can be specified to change the default config file:
 ```bash
 $ python bots.py run SimpleLimit --config /path/to/simple-limit_other.yml
 ```

-Now, we need this to run on a loop, we should use `loop` option indicating `--interval` as seconds
+Now, we need this to run on a loop, we should use `loop` option indicating `--interval` as seconds:
 ```bash
 $ python bots.py loop SimpleLimit --interval 300
 ```